Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-In \cite[Sec.~III]{Ravichandran:DNA:ITN2017}, it is stated that ``selection of a region of interest and region of non-interest is solely left to the user under the recommended physician''.
+\begin{itemize} \item \textit{Practical consideration}: In \cite[Sec.~III]{Ravichandran:DNA:ITN2017}, it is stated that ``selection of a region of interest and region of non-interest is solely left to the user under the recommended physician''.
 Besides, MPPS ``requires the user's feed that specifies the number of rounds of operation''.
-So it requires professional training for ordinary users.
+Consequently, it requires professional training for ordinary users.